ricardozacarias/ricardozacarias.github.io/test.md

 We can see Lisbon tops the chart in number of listings by citizen.
 Also 80% of listings are for entire apartments and 77% are available for more than 3 months.
 So much for that extra couch in the living room or the occasional weekend away.

-Another way to visualize it is in a map (of course).

 ### Fig. 2 - Animate AirBnB reviews over time